Are You Risking Your Reputation?

 Are you risking your reputation when you recommend someone?

-Do people hold you personally accountable if they don’t have a good experience with the person you recommend?
-Does this factor into your decision before you recommend people?
+Do people hold you personally accountable if they don't have a good experience with the person you recommend?
+Does the possibility of ruining your reputation factor into your decision before you recommend people?

 Years ago, a guy, who had worked at the same company as I did previously, asked for an introduction to a large client of mine.
 This particular guy was a super successful sales person at the company we both worked for many years before.
 As far as I knew, he had a good reputation in the industry.

 I decided to make the introduction on his behalf to my important client.
 My client hired him partially based on my recommendation.
 Two weeks after my client hired him we all attended an industry event.
 At the event, the man's behavior was erratic and borderline unprofessional.
 I became concerned.
 He appeared as if he was on drugs.